KerryAM-R/ggVolcanoR/README.md

 The summary table contains the total number of differentially expressed genes (no labels and range of genes) or the number of significant and non-significant ID's in the list

-The following filtered data lists can be downloaded as csv files (note that significance is based on user defined parameters):
+The following filtered data lists can be downloaded as .csv files (note that significance is based on user defined parameters):
 - Upregulated
-- Downregualted
+- Downregulated
-- All significant dysregualted
+- All significantly dysregulated
 - Own list (significant values only)

 ![](IMAGES/5.summary.table.png)